Shenfield High School: Key Stage 4

 At Key Stage 4, the schools' policy of splitting boys and girls only applies to English, Maths and Religious Education.
 All other subjects become mixed groups.
 In 2005, 58% of students obtained Level 2 (5 or more A* to C grades) in their GCSE examinations, only slightly above par with the Essex LA and national averages of 56%.

-Key Stage 5 / Sixth Form
+Key Stage 5 / sixth form

-Entry to Shenfield High School's Sixth Form is based on a student's work ethic, achievement at GCSE, the desire to achieve further qualifications, a sense of responsibility and the availability of an appropriate programme of study.
-There are a wide range of subjects on offer.

-There is a separate Sixth Form Prospectus published each year.

-The Sixth Form at Shenfield High School enjoys high levels of academic success, with an average UCAS point score of 283.8 per student.
+The sixth form at Shenfield High School has an average UCAS point score of 283.8 per student.
 The average score per examination entry is 70.2 across the AS Level, A Level, and GNVQ examinations offered by the school.

 Physical education and sport

 Since 2004, the school has won six national titles (two for basketball, two for football and two for futsal) as well as numerous county titles in cricket, basketball, futsal and football.

 The school offers a variety of other competitive sports including netball, swimming, rowing, badminton, cross-country running, athletics, table-tennis, trampolining and volleyball.

 In 2011 Shenfield High School formed a football academy in conjunction with Colchester United Football Club.
 Pupils on the academy are trained for up to 2 hours a day by a UEFA qualified coach alongside their academic studies, as well as competing in the weekly county academy league and national competition framework.